 - Types of Spermicide

 Personal lubricants are specialized lubricants that help reduce friction during sexual intercourse.
 Water-based lubricants are water soluble and are the most widely available personal lubricant on the market.
 Silicone-based lubricants do not absorb into the skin, so they provide a durable glide.
 They typically do not cause allergic reactions or skin irritations.
 Lubricants containing silicone stay slippery longer than those that are water-based.
 There are also oil-based lubrication.
 Only water-based lubricants and certain brands of silicone-based lubrication are safe to use with latex condoms.

 - Product Review: Wet Naturals Beautifully Bare Water Lubricant

 Morning After Pill

 Plan B One-Step is the name of progestin-only birth control pill approved by the U.S. Food and Drug Administration (FDA) specifically for emergency contraception.
 It is also known as the morning after pill.
-Plan B One-Step is available OTC to individuals 17 years of age or older.
+Plan B One-Step is available OTC to individuals of all ages.
 The morning after pill can be used up to 5 days (120) hours after unprotected intercourse or contraceptive failure.

 - Plan B One-Step

 - Next Choice One Dose